-3.Rectangular spherical triangles.
+3. Rectangular spherical triangles

-If we consider a spherical triangle which is right-angled in A , then $\sin A = 1$ and $\cos A = 0$.
+If we consider a spherical triangle which is right-angled in A, then $\sin A = 1$ and $\cos A = 0$.
 The formulas of the previous subsection are translated to the following formulas:

-''' \cos a = \cos b \cos c

-\sin b = \sin a \sin B

-\sin c = \sin a \sin C

-\tan g b = \tan g a \cos C

-\tan g c = \tan g a \cos B

-\tan g c = \tan g a \cos B

-\tan g c = \sin B \sin c

-\tan g c \tan g C \sin b

-\cos C = \sin B \cos c

-\sin c = \sin C \cos b

-\cos c = \sin C \cos b

-\cos c = \cos B \cot g C '''
+''' \cos a = \cos b \cos c \sin b = \sin a \sin B \qquad \sin c = \sin a \sin C \tan g b = \tan g a \cos C \qquad \tan g c = \tan g a \cos B \tan g b = \tan g \sin c \qquad \tan g c = \tan g C \sin b \cos C = \sin B \cos c \text{ and } \cos B = \sin C \cos b \cos a = \cot g B \cot g C '''

-4. Historical note.
+4 Historical note

-The mathematical background of the rabbis of Central and East Europe from the 17th century until the end of the 18th century was mainly Sefer Elim of R. Solomon Joseph Delmedigo edited in Amsterdam in 1628 by R. Manasseh ben Israel.
+The mathematical background of the rabbis of Central and East Europe from the seventeenth century until the end of the eighteenth century was mainly Sefer Elim of R. Solomon Joseph Delmedigo edited in Amsterdam in 1628 by R. Manasseh ben Israel.
 It is thus interesting to examine which methods of calculation were available to them through this book.

-Logarithms.
+Logarithms

 They were known by the publication of John Napier's book Logatithmorum Canonis Descriptio in 1614.
 Delmedigo mentions the logarithms, a marvelous method.
-"Recent scholars have found an easy method of solving any problem dealing with numbers, dispensing with complicated computations.....Nowadays even a child can solve the problems of triangles....not by the aid of the planisphere and astrolabe, but by other wonderful methodthe sine or logarithmic tables".86 Despite their mention, logarithms were not used practically in his book.
+"Recent scholars have found an easy method of solving any problem dealing with numbers, dispensing with complicated computations......Nowadays even a child can solve the problems of triangles....not by the aid of the planisphere and astrolabe, but by other wonderful methodthe sine or logarithmic tables".
+"84 Despite their mention, logarithms were not used practically in his book.

-Spherical trigonometry.
+Spherical trigonometry

 The general formula of the spherical triangles was published in 1593 in the book of François Viete De Variorum.
 This formula is not mentioned in Sefer Elim.
 The formulas of Napier were published in 1614 in his book.
 They are not mentioned in Sefer Elim.

 Delmedigo knew only the formulas of the rectangular spherical triangle.
-He relied on François Viete 's book: The Canon Mathematicus published in 1579 and its tables of sinus, tangent and secant given for all the minutes of the quarter of the circle having a radius of 100,000.
+He relied on François Viete's book: The Canon Mathematicus published in 1579 and its tables of sinus, tangent and secant given for all the minutes of the quarter of the circle having a radius of 100,000.

 This represented a great progress.
 In older tables, the basis radius was 60,000 and the trigonometric lines were generally given in parts or degrees, minutes and seconds.
 This sexagesimal notation made further calculations, for example multiplication or division of two trigonometric lines, much harder.
 In the same Canon Mathematicus, François Viete gave the formulas for the rectangular spherical triangles.
 Although he presented them as original, in fact only one of them could be considered as original.
 If we refer to a spherical triangle rectangular in A, the formulas: